Communication-Efficient LDPC Code Design for Data Availability Oracle in Side Blockchains: Introduction

-Stopping sets are a set of variable nodes (VNs) of an LDPC code that if erased \deb{prevent} a peeling decoder from decoding the block.
+code that if erased \deb{prevent} a peeling decoder from decoding the block.
 Formally, a set of VNs of an LDPC code is called a stopping set if every check node (CN) connected to this set of VNs is connected to it at least twice.
-To guarantee block availability in the presence of malicious oracle nodes, the dispersal protocol defined in \cite{AceD}, requires every subset of oracle nodes of a particular size to receive at least $M - M_{\min} +1$ distinct coded chunks, where $M$ and $M_{\min}$ are the blocklength and the minimum stopping set size of the LDPC code, respectively.
+To guarantee block availability in the presence of malicious oracle nodes, the dispersal protocol defined in \cite{AceD} requires every subset of oracle nodes of a particular size to receive at least $M - M_{\min} +1$ distinct coded chunks, where $M$ and $M_{\min}$ are the blocklength and minimum stopping set size of the LDPC code, respectively.
 As a result, the communication cost associated with the dispersal is inversely proportional to the minimum stopping set size of the LDPC code. \deb{Thus, authors in \cite{AceD} focused on LDPC code constructions with large minimum stopping set size for their dispersal protocol.
 This combination of dispersal protocol and LDPC construction may not necessarily be optimal in terms of communication costs.} In this paper, we design a new dispersal protocol that considers the multiplicity of small stopping sets and provide a specialized LDPC code construction based on the Progressive Edge Growth (PEG) algorithm \cite{PEG}, which we call the \emph{dispersal-efficient} PEG (DE-PEG) algorithm, that aims at minimizing the communication cost within our protocol.
-We demonstrate a significantly lower communication cost using our specialized LDPC construction and dispersal protocol in comparison to \cite{AceD}.
-Our techniques support a wider range of system parameters allowing for more flexibility in system design such as scaling the number of oracle nodes.
+We demonstrate a significantly lower communication cost using our specialized LDPC construction and dispersal protocol in comparison to \cite{AceD}. \debbb{Our techniques support a wider range of system parameters allowing for more flexibility in system design such as scaling the number of oracle nodes while still allowing scalability of the block size as \cite{AceD} thereby providing a much more scalable solution to the stalling attack problem.} \debbb{Previously, channel coding has been extensively used to mitigate issues such as data availability, storage, and communication in blockchain systems \cite{dataAvailOrg,CMT,SSskewarxiv,cover,polyshard,SeF,patternederasure,secregenerating,crossshard,networkcodedPBFT,erasurelowstorage,secureraptor}.}